libraun/MyLLM/README.md

 ### Using this model

 This model includes the Amazon Topical-Chat dataset, which is intended to be used alongside web-queried documents (e.g., relevant passages from Wikipedia).
-To train this model on your own data, supply data of the form:
+It contains a pretrained encoder and decoder, but if you want to train this model on your own data, ensure that the data is of the form:

 ((input_message, input_document), output_msg), where:
  * "input_msg" is an agent message (e.g., the "user message");